-iPhone Touch ID Hack: 6-Year-Old Girl Uses Sleeping Mom’s Fingerprint To Buy Pokemon Gifts
+iPhone Touch ID Hack: Shrewd Girl Uses Sleeping Mom’s Fingerprint To Buy Pokemon Gifts

 It’s been suggested that Apple and other smartphone makers should make retina scanning a standard security feature to supplement Touch ID.
 However, as stated above, where a will exists, there’s bound to be a way.
 One only has to think about the population of people who sleep with their eyes open.

-[Featured Image by Gonzalo Arroyo Moreno/Getty Images]
+[Featured image: Gonzalo Arroyo Moreno/Getty Images]